Nextiva / Blog / VoIP

 • Remove the number menu and prompt your customer to say their reason for calling in their own words.

-• Allow customers to say the reason they’re calling when they hear the right department.
+• Instruct callers to state the reason for their call when they reach the correct department.

-Inside the menu, you can also pre-record voice responses to answer common queries.
+Inside the menu, you can also use pre-recorded messages to answer common queries.
 This makes the IVR system do the heavy lifting, reducing the burden on live agents.

 If you can automate simple tasks like confirming opening times, call center agents can spend more time adding value to human interactions.

-Businesses often choose to present these options first so there’s less chance of callers missing the information they could get without waiting for an agent.
+Businesses often choose to present these options first, so there’s less chance of callers missing the information they could obtain without waiting for an agent.

 The advantages of IVR